svenkreiss/pelican-theme-validator/README.rst

     Automatically create git branches with the output of pelican builds.
 Connect to TravisCI and show an overview of the status.

+This overview is generated using the `html5validator package <http://github.com/svenkreiss/html5validator>`_.

 Status
 ------